C++ Programming Language Table of content:

 You might also be interested in reading- Strings In C++ | Functions, How To Convert & More (With Examples)

-The "delete" Operator In C++
+The delete Operator in C++

-What happens once we do not need the variable that we've got declared dynamically?
+What happens once we do not need the variable that we've declared dynamically?
 Well, we must deallocate the space in memory occupied by means of the variable.

-Syntax to apply the delete operator
+Syntax to apply the delete operator:

 delete pointer_variable;